AbhinavMadahar/thesis/proposal/outline.md

 - Finding better ways to do commonsense reasoning (five pages)
   - Aims (half page)
   - Motivation (half page)
-  - Specific promising avenues of research
+  - Promising avenues of research
     - Natural language explanations (NLE)
       - What is NLE?
       - Why is research in NLE important?